Day 1

 DAY 3

 On Day 3, We took what we learned the day before and applied it to an activity.
 We pretended that we were on a Safari and visited the places from the previous day!
+To start the lesson, I incorporated another piece of literature.

 "Does a Kangaroo Have a Mother Too?" by; Eric Carle